CopernicaMarketingSoftware/Documentation/SMTPeter/api-documentation/smtp-api.md

-Every incoming MIME message is parsed by SMTPeter, and if one of the above MIME headers is set, the corresponding feature is activated, possibly overriding the setting from the credentials.
+Every incoming MIME message is parsed by SMTPeter, and if one of the above MIME headers is set, the corresponding feature is activated, possibly overriding the setting from the credentials (in other words: if you have disabled the "inlinecss" feature for an SMTP login, but you do include the "x-smtpeter-inlinecss: true" header in the mime, the CSS code is going to be inlinized anyway).

-All x-smtpeter-* headers are instructions to the SMTPeter servers, and are stripped from the message before it is delivered.
-Your receivers will therefore never see these x-smtpeter-* headers, even if they do inspect the source.
+All headers prefixed with "x-smtpeter-" are instructions to the SMTPeter servers, and are stripped from the message before it is delivered.
+Your receivers will therefore never see these "x-smtpeter-" headers, even if they do inspect the source.

 <!--